wagnerhsu/project-sql-server-samples/samples/features/security/always-encrypted-with-secure-enclaves/azure-sql-database-vbs/README.md

       ![Connection string](./img/ssms-cmk.png)

-### Key Takeaways

-Always Encrypted with secure enclaves requires specific hardware that is exposed in Azure SQL Database as the DC-series hardware configuration.
-Microsoft Azure Attestation is a Platform-as-a-Service solution for attestation enclaves in Azure.
-Enclaves are attested against a policy, you define and control.

 ## Demo 2

-This short demo highlights the main benefits of Always Encrypted with secure enclaves.
+This short demo highlights the main benefits of Always Encrypted with VBS enclaves.
 The starting point for the demo is the ContosoHR database with the **SSN** and **Salary** columns already encrypted.

 ### Prepare for the demo
 Perform the below steps before you show the demo.